erkooi/fusion360/README.md

 * createplane.py - create a plane from three points defined in a CSV file.
 * createloft.py  - create a loft from sketch profiles and rails defined in a CSV file.
 * combinebodies.py - combine bodies defined in a CSV file
-* extrude.py  - extrude sketch profile defined in a CSV file.
+* extrude.py  - extrude sketch profile or text defined in a CSV file.
 * splitbody.py - split body defined in a CSV file.
+* modifyedges.py - modify edges of body with fillet or chamfer operation defined in a CSV file.
 * movecopy.py - move, copy, remove, or transform operation defined in a CSV file.
 * mirror.py - mirror body or component defined in a CSV file.
 * constructassembly.py - construct assembly defined in a CSV file, using sketches, planes, bodies